 Deduce scanner positions

-Deduce scanner positions command creates trajectory information for tripod mounted scanner data where:
+Deduce scanner positions command creates trajectory information for tripod mounted scanner data.
+It offers two alternative approaches for calculating the scanner positions.
+The different methods suit for different data types:

 You can use this method, if no text file for scanner positions is available for import.